-"I'm sort of 'the apple guy' by default," he says, noting that the Burford family has been growing apples in America since 1715.
+Yes, this is a man who talks to his apple salad—and it talks back.
+For him, the history of the United States can be read through apples."I'm sort of 'the apple guy' by default," he says, noting that the Burford family has been growing apples in America since 1715.
 "Sometimes I think I have cider flowing in my veins."
 Since closing up his own Virginia nursery in 1997, Burford has dedicated himself to what he calls "a full-blast education program to recapture our lost apple culture."

 A short history of the apple in America might go something like this: Settlers arrived in the New World, bringing with them hopes for prosperous future and bags of apple seeds.
 As they were planted, every seed and every apple became a new variety.
 "The New World became the greatest laboratory for the production of new varieties that the world has ever seen," says Burford.
 But apples weren't just for eating (though they did sustain many a family through harsh winters).
 They were primarily grown for making cider, which was far safer to drink than water.
 Along the way, some of these early seedling orchards would manifest apples with a beautiful flavor.